Axway/Cloud-Automation/APIM/Helmchart/README.md

 The Helm-Chart provided is as much as possible independent to the target platform, like AWS-EKS, Google GKE, OpenShift, etc. You control the specific deployment to match your environment using your local-values.yml file.

 Modify the sample file according to your environment and version control your `local-values.yaml` in your version management system to make the process repeatable.
+Review the base [values.yaml](values.yaml) to see the complete list of variables including their documentation.
+You can overwrite/set every variable to control your deployment.

 Our recommendation is to deploy one service at a time.
 In other words, disable everything except the Admin-Node-Nanager and install the chart.
 Check that the Admin-Node-Nanager is running and then proceed, enable other services.